esirotkina/main/index.md

 Hi!

-In my research, I answer how machine learning can explain and predict political behavior at scale.
-My research focuses on developing classification tools that leverage experimentation, eye-tracking, and deep learning to understand how stable societal cleavages can help predict political decisions.
-My work aims to deepen our understanding of these behaviors and boost predictive accuracy in political science.
-I primarily specialize in the U.S. and post-Soviet regions.
+My research answers how machine learning can be applied to explain and predict political behavior at scale.
+I focus on developing classification tools that combine experimentation, eye-tracking, and deep learning to understand how stable societal divisions influence political decisions.
+My work seeks to expand our understanding of these dynamics and improve predictive accuracy in political science, with a primary focus on the U.S. and post-Soviet space.

 I prefer to think that my research mainly focuses on one or several of the following fields: